-Historical inquiry involves the retrieval, comprehension and interpretation of sources, and judgment, guided by principles that are intrinsic to the discipline.
+Historical inquiry involves the retrieval, comprehension and interpretation of sources, and judgment, guided by principles followed by professional historians.
 It yields knowledge that is based on the available evidence, but remains open to further debate and future reinterpretation.
 It develops in students the ability to recognise varying interpretations of history and to determine the difference between fact, opinion and bias.